matteoferla/Matlab-scripts-for-FACS/README.md

 ## fca_readfcs
 This is a mod of [fca_readfcs](https://uk.mathworks.com/matlabcentral/fileexchange/9608-fcs-data-reader) by the author himself to deal with 3.1.
 I am not sure it has gone live on Exchange.

+## example
+This is just an example of a scatter pot and a histogram in a rather handy format... a protofunction if it wern't of for the fact that I keepchanging bits.

+The import is nice though.
+Basically it relies on a file called `sheme.cvs` with the following fields:
+* samplelist.
+This is a one-two letter code for the sample (e.g. A)
+* name.
+The pretty name
+* file. the filename
+* colorR.
+R of RGB for lines
+* colorG.
+G
+* colorB.
+B
+* style.
+The line style of the histogram.